dawsbot/react-pro-tips/README.md

 # Performance

-## Avoid inline functions in props
+## Avoid inline functions in render

 ```jsx
 // Replace this